 Praveen Chettri

 Photographer based out of Kalimpong, West Bengal.
 He worked as in-house photographer for Numero-French fashion magazine in Bangkok, Thailand.
-Having worked on numerous photo projects in Darjeeling hills and Sikkim Praveen has been involved in several initiatives to educate and bring awareness on pertinent issues relating to Darjeeling hills and Sikkim through the medium of art.
+Having worked on numerous photo projects in Darjeeling hills and Sikkim, Praveen has been involved in several initiatives to educate and bring awareness on pertinent issues relating to Darjeeling hills and Sikkim through the medium of art.

-Kunga Tashi
+Kunga Tashi Lepcha

 An independent photographer based out of Gangtok, Sikkim.
 His personal work mostly revolves around the notions of space, identity and memories.
 In 2019, he received the Amiyaprabha Chaudhuri Memorial Grant from Egaro Photo Festival for his project ‘Days Of Summer’.
 He was part of the 2018 Angkor Photo Workshop/Festival, Cambodia.
 In 2016, he was part of the Project Denjong team, which carried out the digitisation, preservation and cataloguing of old documents and photographs of the 'Sikkim Palace Archives' (1875-1975) under the British Library’s Endangered Archive Programme and Arcadia.